Erotic thriller: Decline

 Of the cultural factors that helped lead to the genre's demise, writer Rich Juzwiak detailed, In some ways, the erotic thriller was no longer needed because it ceased speaking to the fears and interests of the viewing public.
 Though AIDS still claims far too many lives, the availability of highly active antiretroviral therapy (HAART) made HIV a manageable condition for many with access to it.
 HAART became commercially available in 1996, the year after Showgirls and Jade bombed.In the decades since the erotic thriller's boom period, the economics of cinema have also changed massively.
 An effect of Hollywood's shift to big-budget franchises is an aversion to "'the business of making mid-budget character dramas that might or might not include physical bonding.'"
+As Carlee Gomes writes, We’re left with a landscape wherein films that are algorithmically deemed to have a higher chance of success are given more resources and marketing budgets, while riskier projects, projects that might appeal to a smaller number of people rather than the entirety of the four quadrants, are often ignored or underfunded, or go directly to streaming, or become serialized in some way.
+And sex scenes don't appeal to the four quadrants, do they, if the four quadrants contain children as a key audience demographic lumped in with the rest of the movie-going public.

-Another reason given for the genre's decline is the lack of diversity in front of and behind the camera.
-Though there have been a few exceptions, such as the Rob Hardy-directed Trois films, as well as Jane Campion's In the Cut which subverts the male gaze, erotic thrillers are mostly written and directed by white men.
+Another reason given for the backlash against the genre is the lack of diversity in front of and behind the camera.
+Though there have been a few exceptions, such as the Rob Hardy-directed Trois films, as well as Jane Campion's In the Cut, erotic thrillers are mostly written and directed by white men.

-Moreover, the #MeToo movement has shifted the dynamic in film productions to where women feel less pressure to do nude scenes, and to feel more power to advocate for themselves against potentially exploitative situations.
-Many erotic thrillers of the classic period, filmed from a white, heterosexual male perspective, arguably objectify their female leads, who are "stripped of agency and reduced to mere vessels for men's wish fulfillment".
+Moreover, the #MeToo movement has shifted the dynamic in film productions to where actors and actresses feel less pressure to do nude scenes, and to feel more power to advocate for themselves against potentially exploitative situations.

-However, despite all this, erotic thrillers have seen a resurgence in popularity in recent years.